vorburger/opendaylight-bot/README.md

 ## How to run locally

+Install Maven if you dont have it pre-installed .
+[See here](https://www.mkyong.com/maven/how-to-install-maven-in-windows/)

 You need the Maven settings.xml from OpenDaylight to have Maven grab stuff from https://nexus.opendaylight.org instead of from https://repo.maven.apache.org/maven2.
 This is [described in the OpenDaylight documentation](http://docs.opendaylight.org/en/latest/developer-guide/developing-apps-on-the-opendaylight-controller.html),